If you or someone you love is struggling to cope with grief and loss, here are resources that can help.

 Though some grieve more in private and some more with others, the grieving process is not meant to be done totally alone.
 Even if it feels hard, it is important to at times take the risk of reaching out in your grief and ask for support.
 This might simply mean asking a loved one to take the time to listen to what it’s like for you.
 Or it may mean joining a support group for your type of loss or finding the help of a skilled grief counselor who you connect with and trust.
 Whether you are looking for support in your grieving process or suspect that there is a blocked complex component to your grieving, I encourage you not to wait to reach out.

-If you would like to schedule your initial consultation with me please click on the CONTACT tab to send an email or give me a call at 720-441-2998.
+If you would like to schedule your initial consultation with me please contact me.
 Your initial appointment is 100% risk free, meaning that you have the opportunity to meet me and see if you feel that psychotherapy is right for you and that we are a good fit.
 If you choose not to continue you will not be billed for the initial appointment.